• Skip to main content

 Moonshot: The Flight of Apollo 11 by Brian Floca.
 A lovely, large book about the historic 1969 voyage to the moon.
 Floca's illustrations bring the wonder and drama of the flight to children, to whom a space adventure now seems commonplace.

-The Spacesuit: How a Seamstress Helped Put Man on the Moon book cover
+The Spacesuit: How a Seamstress Helped Put Man on the Moon, book cover.

-One Giant Leap by Robert Burleigh book
+One Giant Leap, book cover.

 Books: Ages 9 and up

 Team Moon: How 400,000 People Landed Apollo 11 on the Moon by Catherine Thimmesh.
-The approach of this book to closely examine all the people who worked to make the dream of walking on the moon a reality is brilliant.
+The aim of this book to closely examine all the people who worked to make the dream of walking on the moon a reality is brilliant.
 Kids will learn about scientists of all sorts, seamstresses, designers, suit testers, and more.
 The book uses photos, documents and other primary sources and relays the urgency, danger and challenges that beset the mission.

-Rocket to the Moon! graphic novel
+Rocket to the Moon book cover

 Destination Moon: The Remarkable and Improbable Voyage of Apollo 11 by Richard Maurer.
 If your kids like nonfiction that reads as a novel-like narrative, this is a great choice.
 This is an outstanding book that sets Apollo 11 in the historical context of the Cold War, also including information on the Soviet space programs.
 Fantastic.